scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 In the Python ecosystem, ``pandas`` is the *de facto* tool for data manipulation.
 This is because it provided an API for manipulating tabular data when conducting data analysis.
-This kind of API is noticeably missing from the Python standard library and NumPy.

-``pandas`` provided the key primitive object for data science's key modelling tools of statistical modelling and machine learning: the ``DataFrame``.
-However, there are inconsistencies in the `pandas` application programming interface (API) that, while now idiomatic due to historical use, prevent use of expressive, fluent programming idioms that enable self-documenting data science code.
+This API was noticeably missing from the Python standard library and NumPy, which, prior to ``pandas`` emergence, were the primary tools for data analysis in Python.
+Hence, through the ``DataFrame`` object and its interfaces, ``pandas`` provided a key application programming interface (API) that enabled statisticians, data scientists, and machine learners to wrangle their data into a usable shape.
+That said, there are inconsistencies in the `pandas` API that, while now idiomatic due to historical use, prevent use of expressive, fluent programming idioms that enable self-documenting data science code.

 Idiomatic Inconsistencies of ``pandas``
 ---------------------------------------